SSH

 root@server2:~#

-This has been the first option, save each server and set the hops, but a second option is to save all the hops in a single configuration, which would look like this
+This has been the first option: to save each server and set the jumps; but a second option is to save all the jumps in a single configuration, which would look like this

 Host server2jumping